“great read on the evolution of @teamwork – should be required reading for every SaaS founder & funder“ — @Davidivorsmith

 I’m not here to convince you to use our products (which are vastly superior to our competitors) or to brag (we have a long way to go).
 In fact, I want to do the opposite because I have a confession:

-I am a terrible CEO.
-I’m a terrible CEO because I freakin love programming too much and I know I’m bloody good.
+I’m a bad CEO because I freakin’ love programming too much and I know I’m bloody good. (update: I’m a ok-ish CEO today in 2019 – Peter)

 Here’s the thing: looking back now, we made just about every mistake in the book partly because my co-founder and I concentrated on product and features to the exclusion of everything else.